bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-01-04-twin-peaks-fire-walk-with-me.md

+---
+layout: post
+title: Twin Peaks<br>Fire Walk with Me
+published: true
+date: 2022-01-04
+readtime: true
+categories: ['BOWIE<br>STARMAN AND THE SILVER SCREEN']
+tags: [Drama, Horror]
+metadata: 'USA/France 1992, 134 mins<br> Director: David Lynch'
+pdf: '2022-01-04-twin-peaks-fire-walk-with-me.pdf'
+---

 Originally met with universal derision, almost 30 years on _Fire Walk with Me_ has had an exceptional reversal of fortune: the feature-length follow-up to the hit TV series is now heralded as a masterpiece in horror.
-It features a stunning performance from Sheryl Lee, a short but impactful appearance from Bowie as Agent Jeffries and, of course, Angelo Badalamenti’s score, which undulates with disquiet. _Fire Walk with Me_ is a terrifying fever-dream that lives long in
+It features a stunning performance from Sheryl Lee, a short but impactful appearance from Bowie as Agent Jeffries and, of course, Angelo Badalamenti’s score, which undulates with disquiet. _Fire Walk with Me_ is a terrifying fever-dream that lives long in  the memory.
-the memory.
 **bfi.org.uk**

 Given that _Twin Peaks_, the television series, represents a bizarre fusion of the values of prime-time soap-mystery with the sado-delirium of David Lynch’s evolving vision, it is at once surprising and horrifyingly inevitable that this feature spin-off should pare away all the elements that made the show bearable and cultishly appealing, coming up with what may well be the director’s cruellest film since _Eraserhead_.
 Refusing to satisfy the series’ fans’ wish to know what happens next by not picking up from the show’s cliffhanger ending – which is referred to obliquely by the momentary appearance of the inexplicable Annie, who refers to a future when Bob has (temporarily?) prevailed over Agent Cooper – the film instead returns to the backstory of Laura Palmer.